-As with any sport, there are also prop bets to be found in baseball.
+As with any sport, there are also baseball props bets.
 Who will hit the first home run?
 How many homers will Player X hit?
 What is the over/under on Pitcher Y’s strikeouts?
 These bets add a little spice to the game, especially in the postseason or the All-Star Game.
 They are also popular in the Sunday night game, which is the only game playing in that time frame.

 Proposition betting became popular in the mid-1980s, when Caesars Palace offered a fun way to get in on Super Bowl XX between the Bears and Patriots in January 1986.
-By offering 20-to-1 odds on William “Refrigerator” Perry to score a touchdown in the Big Game, Caesars ushered in the modern era of the prop bet.
+By offering 20-to-1 odds on William “Refrigerator” Perry to score a touchdown in the Big Game, Caesars ushered in the modern era of baseball props betting.

 But these boutique bets are not just for football.
-Baseball prop bets are just as popular come October as football props are that first Sunday in February.
+Baseball props bets are just as popular come October as football props are that first Sunday in February.

 Unlike an actual bet on the outcome of a baseball game, with its moneyline, run line and game total, the proposition bet offers odds on a particular aspect of the game, both on-field and off.
 In almost all cases, the actual outcome of the game plays no part in factoring into a prop bet.
 Indeed, what makes prop bets so popular, especially for championship games or a World Series, is that you don’t really need to be a hardcore gambler or sports fan to make a prop wager and enjoy rooting for your winning outcome.

-To get a sense of what a baseball prop bet looks like, I offer from my own personal betting experience from the 2018 World Series:
+To get a sense of what a baseball props bet looks like, I offer from my own personal betting experience from the 2018 World Series:

-While enjoying a weekend of football betting in Las Vegas in October, 2018 — and while watching my beloved Boston Red Sox rally to win Game 4 of the World Series from the sportsbook at the MGM Grand — I spied on the big board a prop bet already available for Sunday’s Game 5.
+While enjoying a weekend of NFL betting in Las Vegas in October, 2018 — and while watching my beloved Boston Red Sox rally to win Game 4 of the World Series from the sportsbook at the MGM Grand — I spied on the big board a MLB props bet already available for Sunday’s Game 5.

 Regardless of which team would win Game 5 and how many total runs would score, Vegas understood that eventually at some point in the game – even if it lasted 18 innings like Game 3 — somebody would have to touch home plate first.